-The electrical interface is quite simple, as illustrated in Figure 29.
-Connect the OPT3006 I2C SDA and SCL pins to the same pins of an applications processor, microcontroller, or other digital processor.
-If that digital processor requires an interrupt resulting from an event of interest from the OPT3006, then connect the INT pin to either an interrupt or general-purpose I/O pin of the processor.
-There are multiple uses for this interrupt, including signaling the system to wake up from low-power mode, processing other tasks while waiting for an ambient light event of interest, or alerting the processor that a sample is ready to be read.
+The electrical interface is quite simple, as illustrated in Figure 28.
+Connect the OPT3007 I2C SDA and SCL pins to the same pins of an applications processor, microcontroller, or other digital processor.
 Connect pullup resistors between a power supply appropriate for digital communication and the SDA and SCL pins (because they have open-drain output structures).
-If the INT pin is used, connect a pullup resistor to the INT pin.
-A typical value for these pullup resistors is 10 k Ω .
 The resistor choice can be optimized in conjunction to the bus capacitance to balance the system speed, power, noise immunity, and other requirements.